 This page is to show some of my journey from an assembler of neat stuff to a hobbyist CNC machinist.
-My equipment It all started with a 8 inch drill press with a XY table, Taig manual lathe, Lathemaster 8x14 manual lathe, and a Baby Bee milling machine that is under going CNC conversion.
+My equipment It all started with a 8 inch drill press with a XY table, Taig manual lathe, Lathemaster 8x14 manual lathe, and a 5 axis capable Baby Bee milling machine that is under going a 4 axis CNC conversion.
 The ball screws are on 3 axis now so I'm figuring out the electronics and various machine controlling programs, converting from graphic images to actual machine executable instructions.

 There is a dedicated group of hobbyist machinist group that meets in Edmonton, Alberta that I am a part of.
 One the members Jim Strong, has help guide me on this journey and it was him who encouraged me to build one.
 He had design a driver and circuit board assembly that could be easily made by someone.
 Main problem for me was the need to use a 486 computer!
 I never did get an old computer up and running in DOS.
 First let me say that I don't enjoy soldering!
 So I look for an easier (at least for me) and started with a DIY kit from HobbyCNC.com.
 This is seemed like a nice board but I occasional suffer from brain farts and fat fingers.
 A shorted wire killed the chip, luckily my friend, Jim Strong came to the rescue and repaired the PCB.
 During this time I went looking for a better way and wanted to start using LinuxCNC. (to get around using DOS)